terminalpp/terminalpp/bypass/README.md

     `r<cols>:<rows>;

 Where `<cols>` and `<rows>` stand for new number of columns and rows respectively, both encoded as decimal numbers.
 As an example `` `r80:25; `` should set the terminal to `80` columns and `20` rows.

-## Known Limitations

-When used with `wsl`, the `SHELL` environment variable is set to `asciienc` executable path instead of `/bin/bash` or some such.
-This causes veird problems for many programs, such as `tmux` not starting properly, *some* ssh connections not working, or `mc` failing to launch commands.
-All can be fixed by explicitly changing the `SHELL` variable to bash.